 Dentists Treat Sleep Apnea, TooDid you know that many dentists are trained to help treat and manage your snoring and sleep apnea?
 Dental sleep medicine is an area of dental practice that focuses on the use of oral appliance therapy to treat sleep-disordered breathing, including snoring and obstructive sleep apnea (OSA).
-Dentists work together with sleep physicians to identify the best treatment for each patient.
+Dentists work together with physicians to identify the best treatment for each patient.
 The American Academy of Dental Sleep Medicine (AADSM) is a professional society for dentists who help patients control snoring and obstructive sleep apnea through the use of oral appliance therapy.

-If you have trouble tolerating continuous positive airway pressure (CPAP) therapy or prefer an alternate treatment for sleep apnea, talk to an AADSM dentist today.
+If you have trouble tolerating continuous positive airway pressure (CPAP) therapy or prefer an alternative treatment for sleep apnea, talk to an AADSM dentist today.
 Oral appliance therapy can help you and your bedpartner get a good night’s sleep, and it will improve your health and quality of life.

 Your Health and Quality of Life

 The quality of your sleep has a dramatic impact on your health, well-being and overall quality of life.
 Snoring and obstructive sleep apnea disrupt your sleep and increase your risk of severe health problems.
 Remember that snoring is a warning sign that should never be ignored.
 Across the country, many dentists are prepared to provide oral appliance therapy to treat snoring and obstructive sleep apnea.
 Talk to your doctor and dentist about your treatment options.